 In the fourth quarter of 2017, we decided to fulfill the demand for our solar products in South Africa through other overseas manufacturing facilities, and closed our manufacturing facility in South Africa.
 In December 2017, the South African Revenue Services ("SARS"), issued a letter of demand in terms of the Customs and Excise Act (the "Act").
-The demand is for the amount of approximately ZAR573.1 million (US\$42.4 million) against JinkoSolar (Pty) Ltd, our subsidiary.
-SARS alleges that JinkoSolar (Pty) Ltd's importation of certain components for the manufacturer of solar panels and the rebate of customs duty did not comply with the Act.
-We are of the view that SARS' decision to persist with the letter of demand for the amounts in question is without any legal basis and intend on vigorously defending all claims against JinkoSolar (Pty) Ltd. JinkoSolar (Pty) Ltd has submitted an application to SARS for the suspension of payment for the amount demanded, pending the finalization of the dispute.
-JinkoSolar (Pty) Ltd intends to lodge an internal appeal in terms of section 77A - 77F of the Act against the decision of SARS to claim the amounts demanded and the basis thereof.
-We assessed the potential impact of the dispute and concluded that the potential exposure JinkoSolar (Pty) Ltd. would be subject to is less than RMB70.000, which is immaterial to our consolidated financial statements.
+The demand was for the amount of approximately ZAR573.1 million (US\$42.4 million) against JinkoSolar (Pty) Ltd. SARS alleges that JinkoSolar (Pty) Ltd's importation of certain components for the manufacturer of solar panels and the rebate of customs duty did not comply with the Act.
+We were of the view that SARS' decision to persist with the letter of demand for the amounts in question is without any legal basis and intend on vigorously defending all claims against JinkoSolar (Pty) Ltd. JinkoSolar (Pty) Ltd has submitted an application to SARS for the suspension of payment for the amount demanded, pending the finalization of the dispute.
+In February 2018, JinkoSolar (Pty) Ltd lodged an internal appeal in terms of section 77A - 77F of the Act against the decision of SARS to claim the amounts demanded and the basis thereof to the Customs National Appeals Committee of South Africa.
+In December, 2018, Jiangxi Jinko had transferred 100% equity interest in Jinko Solar Investment (Pty) Ltd to an independent third party, at which point both Jinko Solar Investment (Pty) Ltd and its subsidiary JinkoSolar (Pty) Ltd were no longer our affiliated companies and their financial results are no longer consolidated financial statements.